bredelings/BAli-Phy/TODO/MachineImprovements.md

 See [CaseObject](CaseObject.md).

 If E1 ..
-E3 are replace by x .. z, then we still need a stack to force the evaluation of x .. z.
+E3 are replaced by x .. z, then we still need a stack to force the evaluation of x .. z.
 However, if we can incorporate them into the case object evaluation, then ideally we use a stack that can evaluate sub-expression without switching to a new reg.